 ►"Th" is a documentary about thorium, molten salt reactors & nuclear energy.
 It exists as a YouTube playlist, which I update to always contain the freshest chapter iterations.

-► Th08 is Greens vs Nuclear.
+►Greens vs Nuclear.
 Prominent environmentalists, climatologists and philanthropists support (or who have recently come to support) the expansion of nuclear power argue it is our most effective means to halt global warming.
 Robert Stone defends Pandora's Promise.
 Baroness Worthington and Kirk Sorensen discuss externalities and the dream of a "closed loop" economy.

 ► The story of Alvin Weinberg's Molten Salt Reactor Experiment.
 Two prototype molten salt reactors were successfully designed, constructed and operated at Oak Ridge National Laboratory.
 The Aircraft Reactor Experiment in 1954 and the Molten-Salt Reactor Experiment 1965-1969.
 Both used liquid fluoride fuel salts.
 The MSRE demonstrated fueling with U-233 and U-235.
 Despite successful operation, the Molten Salt Reactor program was shut down.
 Aircraft Reactor Experiment & Molten Salt Reactor Experiment remain the only molten salt reactors to have ever operated.

 ► A review of nuclear accidents and their causes.
 Why were fast reactors created?
 Why do we slow down neutrons in today's reactors by passing them through moderating material?
 Liquid water, liquid sodium and liquid salts are examined as coolants.
 How safe are today's nuclear reactors?